Bradwell, Milton Keynes

-Civil Parish
+Civil parish

 The parish of Bradwell consists of the Bradwell village grid square, along with Bradwell Abbey, Heelands, Rooksley, and Bradwell Common.
 The parish had a population of 9,657 according to the 2011 census.
 The parish is bounded by the railway line or the A5 to the west, Monks Way to the north, Portway to the east, and Dansteed Way to the south.

 St. Lawrence's Church is a Grade II*-listed building, dating from the 13th century, and receiving its first vicar in 1223.
-It is believed to contain the oldest change ringing bells still in use, which were cast in 1297 by Michael de Wymbish of London.
+It is believed to contain the oldest change ringing bells still in use, two of which were cast in 1297 by Michael de Wymbish of London.

 Adjoining the sports field is the Bradwell Conservation Area, which is centered on St Lawrence's Field and is administered by the parish council as a nature conservation area.

 On Vicarage Road is the Bradwell Memorial Hall, built as the village's war memorial after World War I.

 On Primrose Road is King George's Field in memorial to King George V with a children's play area.